JensDijkstra/Project-NAO/Design Report/DesignReport.md

 #### Different robots
 The NAO robot is an easy robot to work with. it has an easy to understand programming language and it is very compatible with external hardware.
 But the NAO robot also comes with a lot of limitations.
 For instance the motors are not very precise and get hot really fast.
 The time you can work with it can be extended by cooling the robot with a fan, but at most this only ads ten minutes of work time.
 Using another robot which has more optimized Motors will increase the time which it can be used and will thus increase the user friendliness.
 #### Compact hardware
-Right now the python program is run on a laptop and the Kinect camera needs to be placed on the ground near the robot.
-This is not very user friendly and can be improved on.
-A good way of doing this is to include all the hardware outside the robot in a single box.
-This box will include a Raspberry Pi which runs the program instead of a laptop and the camera, which will be a different camera than the Kinect.
-This box can be plugged in the wall with a single cable and it should work fine.
+Right now a program is run on a laptop and RaspberryPi and the Kinect camera needs to be placed on the ground near the robot.
+For every user this is a pain to setup correctly.
+Therefor it is recommended to combine all these components into a small box with every program running on the RaspberryPi.
+This way the user only has to plug the box into a power outlet and optionally into an internet router and the setup is done.
 #### Snips AI
 A chatbot like Snips can also be added.
 This will highly improve interactions the robot can have with the user.
 Because the chatbot is an AI it can also learn the users usual behaviour and improve its own systems accordingly.
 This way Blue will feel a lot more personal and it will increase the users experience.
 #### Robot checks for space